-- Don't take them outside - if the weather conditions are adverse (e.g. very hot & dry or very cold & damp), they can worsen the breathing
+- Don't take them outside.
+If the weather conditions are adverse (e.g. very hot & dry or very cold & damp), they can make breathing more difficult.

-- Do allow them to sit upright - this makes it easier to breath
+- Do allow them to sit upright - this makes it easier to breathe.

 If their asthma is well controlled, most people will be able to live full and active lives with minimal concessions to their condition.
 It's primarily when it's poorly managed, or particularly severe, that it causes most problems.